2025 Georgia Public Service Commission special election: Results

-Both Democrats won in landslide victories, securing nearly 63% of the vote in each of their respective races and flipping counties across the state that had voted for Republican Donald Trump in the 2024 presidential election by wide margins.
+Both Democrats won in landslide victories, securing nearly 63% of the vote in each of their respective races and flipping 22 counties across the state which had voted for Republican Donald Trump in the 2024 presidential election, sometimes by wide margins.
 Voter turnout was low relative to elections in even-numbered years, only about a third of the 2024 election, especially in strongly-Republican areas of the state.
 Stronger turnout in Atlanta due to the city's concurrent mayoral election, as well as a focus on the cost of electricity, are also attributed to the wide Democratic margins.
-Although Republicans still hold a majority on the Commission, observers still anticipate a shift in policy due to the nature of the issues the Commission tackles.
+Turnout was particularly high among African American voters, further contributing to these margins.
+Although Republicans maintained their majority on the Commission, observers still anticipated a shift in policy due to the nature of the issues the Commission tackles.

 The elections were Democrats' first statewide victories in non-federal elections since 2006, and their first victories in a PSC election since 2000.
 Democrats view the elections as a positive bellwether for their potential performance during the 2026 midterms elections, especially in Georgia, where elections for governor and U.S. Senate will top the ticket.
-Hubbard must also run for re-election in 2026, as does incumbent Republican commissioner Tricia Pridemore.
+Hubbard will be up for re-election in 2026, as will incumbent Republican commissioner Tricia Pridemore.